Proteobench/ProteoBench/docs/modules/3-DDA-Quantification-ion-level.md

 suffix corresponding to the species in the input table (left-hand side), and corresponding species (right-hand side) for ratio calculation.

 - **[general]**
 contaminant and decoy flags used for filtering out precursor ions matched to decoy or contaminant sequences.
+The contaminant flag in this module should be "Cont_" to correspond to the contaminants as labelled in the provided fasta file.
+The decoy flag is only used to filter out rows that do not pass the validation step but are reported in the table.

 - **[modifications_parser]**
 information necessary for parsing the modification and their localisation when the input table contains a columns with modified sequences.
 When the input contains a column  with stripped sequences and a column with the localised modification, this part is not needed.